villagecomputing/studio/README.md

 ### Logging

-To change log level set the LOG_LEVEL value inside the env file to one of: error, warn, info, debug
+To change log level set the LOG_LEVEL value inside the env file to one of: error, warn, info, debug (default is error)